Definition of

 Its implementation in other parts of the world

 Beyond the Old Continent, there are also parliamentary monarchies in America , Asia , Africa and Oceania .
-As regards the American territory, we have already mentioned the cases of countries such as the Bahamas and Canada , members of the Commonwealth of Nations .
+Regarding American territory, we have already mentioned the cases of countries such as the Bahamas and Canada , members of the Commonwealth of Nations .

-The Kingdom of Cambodia has King Norodom Sihamoni as head of state, the Prime Minister as head of government, and the Senate and the National Assembly as legislative bodies.
-In Thailand , Maha Vajiralongkorn is the current king, accompanied by the Prime Minister as head of government and the National Assembly as a bicameral legislative body (composed of the House of Representatives and the Senate ).
+The Kingdom of Cambodia has King Norodom Sihamoni as head of state, the prime minister as head of government, and the Senate and National Assembly in charge of legislative power.
+In Thailand , Maha Vajiralongkorn is the current king, accompanied by the Prime Minister as head of Government and by the National Assembly as a bicameral legislative body (composed of the House of Representatives and the Senate ).

 Parliamentary monarchy and republic

-In many respects, a parliamentary monarchy functions like a parliamentary republic : there is a legislative body that differs from the executive branch.
+In many ways, a parliamentary monarchy functions like a parliamentary republic : there is a legislative body that differs from the executive branch.

-However, the highest authority in a republic is chosen by Parliament or by the citizens in elections to exercise his functions for a fixed period.
-In a parliamentary monarchy, the highest representative is a monarch who accedes to the throne by hereditary means and maintains that position until he decides to abandon it or dies.
+However, the most important authority of a republic is chosen by Parliament or by the citizens in elections to carry out its functions for an established period.
+In a parliamentary monarchy, the highest representative is a monarch who accesses the throne through hereditary means and retains that position until he decides to abandon it or dies.